 Disney Uses Dynamic Pricing on Broadway

 The Lion King, Disney’s Broadway musical, continues to be a box office powerhouse even after 15 years in production.
-Thanks to the implementation of dynamic pricing and other factors, the show performs still experiencing box office growth and increased attendance rates.
+Thanks to the implementation of dynamic pricing and other factors, the show is still experiencing box office growth and increased attendance rates.

 Continuous growth in annual attendance since 2009 is due in part to dynamic ticket pricing, which adjusts prices according to demand to keep seats filled.
 In addition, prices are kept “fair;” tickets to “The Lion King” have never reached the highest average ticket price.
 Web-based sales have also contributed to better attendance since purchasers can see which seats are available on particular dates.
 Read more in Variety Magazine's article "Broadway's Lion King Roars Louder."